-Ever puzzled what exact colour your personality is?
-Nope, we haven't either – but the frenzied response to a new colour personality quiz doing the rounds online shows it's essential information in 2021.
-And yep, just like everyone else, we're hooked.
+If you've ever wondered what exact colour your personality is (nope, us either), then guess what – there's a perfect quiz for you.
+Yep, the frenzied response to a new colour personality quiz doing the rounds online shows knowing your hue is essential information in 2021.
+And just like everyone else, we're hooked.
 (This author is dandelion, by the way.)

-Saturating TikTok at the moment, the delightfully simple website will ask you 12 questions, before revealing the specific hue of your personality – along with a detailed (and in our case, eerily accurate) description.
-Check out our best web design tools if you fancy designing a test of your own.
+All over TikTok at the moment, the delightfully minimal website will ask you 12 questions, before revealing the specific hue of your personality – along with a detailed (and in our case, scarily accurate) description.
+Check out our best web design tools if you're inspired to design a test of your own.

-Head over to South Korean company Withsome's Personality Colour Test, and you'll be greeted by a series of (sometimes quite delighfully worded) multiple-choice questions, including "How do you behave with your friends?", "What do you enjoy doing on the weekend?" and, everyone's favourite brain teaser, "You were going to go home and study, but your friend wants to study together.
+Head over to South Korean company Withsome's Personality Colour Test (opens in new tab), and you'll be greeted by a series of (often quite delightfully worded) multiple-choice questions, including "How do you behave with your friends?", "What do you enjoy doing on the weekend?" and, everyone's favourite brain teaser, "You were going to go home and study, but your friend wants to study together.
 How do you react?"

 But what makes this version of the test all the more enjoyable is the website's delightfully retro, Microsoft Paint-inspired aesthetic.
-Much like these official MS Paint Christmas jumpers, the design is a throwback to simpler times – just what we need during the rollercoaster of the last twelve months.
-(Then again, I would say that – apparently us dandelions "don't like drama".)
+Much like these retro redesigns of contemporary websites, the design is a throwback to simpler times – just what we need during the rollercoaster of the last year-and-a-half.
+(Then again, this writer would say that – apparently us dandelions "don't like drama".)

 Users have been taking to TikTok and Twitter in their droves to share their own personality colours with their followers: